mapcrafter/mapcrafter/docs/markers.rst

 	This is the text of the marker popup window.
 	If you do not specifiy a text, the title of the marker is used as text.

-Furthermore you can customize your markers by specifying a functions which creates the actual Leaflet marker objects with the marker data.
+Furthermore you can customize your markers by specifying a function which creates the actual Leaflet marker objects with the marker data.
 This function is called for every marker in the marker group and should return a marker-like object displayable by Leaflet.
 Please have a look at the